tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

   ![image of install java runtime](images/install-java-runtime.png)

 2. You will see an Install Java runtime window with current and archive releases of the Oracle Java Runtimes.
-You will also see a Summary table that lists the metadata, including **Runtime versions**, **Security State**, **Release date**, **End of service life** and **Release notes**.
+You will also see a Summary table that lists the metadata, including **Release versions**, **Security State**, **Release date**, **End of service life** and **Release notes**.
 You may click the link under Release notes to open the details page in a new window.

     ![image of install java runtime selection](images/install-java-runtime-selection.png)